xiki-tempula/alchemicalitp/docs/rules.rst

 The atoms section will be treated differently based on the state of state B.

- - If the atom is the same in state B, the state B will be left blank
+ - If the atom is the same in state B, the state B will be left blank.
- - If the mass, partial charge or atomtype is changed in state B, state B will be set up explicitly
+ - If the mass, partial charge or atomtype is changed in state B, state B will be set up explicitly.
- - If the atom doesn't exist in state A or state B, a dummy atomtype with no partial change and the same mass as the other state will be set up
+ - If the atom doesn't exist in state A or state B, a dummy atomtype with no partial change and the same mass as the other state will be set up.

 Bonded interactions
 -------------------